dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

             *   Only people who have created accounts in the Leap service would have more information about them to display; for example, a person who has the **Invitation Sent** member status would not have created an account.

             *   A member with a user name of **Archived User** represents a user account that has had its personal identifiable information (PII) anonymized or removed.

     *   -   **Seat Type**
         -   A seat type gives a member a certain amount of solver-access time.

-            For more information, see :ref:`seat_types`.
+            For more information, see :ref:`admin_seat_types`.

     *   -   **Role**
         -   A role gives a member certain privileges.
-            For more information, see :ref:`user_roles`.
+For more information, see :ref:`admin_user_roles`.

     *   -   **Project Usage for Month**
         -   Displays the amount of solver-access time that a member has consumed for all solvers during the monthly renewal period.
 Solvers have different usage rates.
-For more information, see the :ref:`qpu_operation_timing` section of the |doc_processor|_.
+For more information, see the :ref:`qpu_operation_timing` section.

     *   -   **Solver Access Limit**
         -   Displays the amount of solver-access time that is allocated to a member.

     *   -   **Membership Status**
         -   The status of the member in the project.
-For more information, see :ref:`member_status_viewing`.
+For more information, see :ref:`admin_member_status_viewing`.

             **Tip:** In the **Membership Status** column filter, the number of members in a particular status for the project is displayed in parentheses next to the status name.

 To display information on a specific member, click the project's **Project Members** tab > *member_name*.
 The following information is displayed:

 .. tabularcolumns:: |l|p{10.5cm}|